UMass-RC/unity-docs/docs/tools/GPU.md

 ## Requesting GPU Resources

-Requesting GPU access on Unity can be done via slurm either for an interactive session or using a batch script.
+Requesting GPU access on Unity can be done via Slurm either for an interactive session or using a batch script.
 Below are a minimal example of both interactive and batch jobs.

-Note: not all software is able to use GPUs, and some software will require special options, dependencies, or alternate versions to be able to run with GPUs.
+!!!
+Note: Not all software is able to use GPUs, and some software will require special options, dependencies, or alternate versions to be able to run with GPUs.
 Please ensure your software supports GPU use before requesting these resources.